Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2013--arithmetic-2.md

 <div class='workings'>
 <div class='working'>

-Nigel scored equal points in each round
+Nigel scored the same number of points in each round.

 </div>
 </div>
 <div class='answers'>
 <div class='answer'>

-Nigel scored equal points in each round
+Nigel scored the same number of points in each round.

 </div>
 </div>